FitsumMehari/club-organiser/backend/readme.md

         ```

-- ## For deleting a single club by club ID
+- ## delete a single club by club ID

   ```
       DELETE clubs/:clubID